complexitycollapse/scrum-guide-history/README.md

 "Fixes" don't sound like requirements in the traditional sense, so this change makes the guide more consistent.

+The Spring Backlog changed more significantly.
+In the original guide, it is specifically a list of tasks that "can be done in less than one day".
+In the revision, the word "task" does not occur, and the Sprint Backlog is described vaguely as an "implementation plan".
+It is still said that Product Backlog items must be decomposed into "units of one day or less".

 A rather bad addition was made to Sprint Planning.

  > By the end of the Sprint Planning meeting, the Development Team should be able to explain to the Product Owner and Scrum Master how it intends to work as a self-organizing team to accomplish the Sprint Goal and create the anticipated Increment.

-It's not clear why the team should be required to explain this in Sprint Plannin.
+It's not clear why the team should be required to explain this in Sprint Planning.
 Firstly, this contradicts the principle that the implementation plan arises *during* the Sprint, with only the early tasks needing to be planned out during Sprint Planning.
 Secondly, why should a self-managing team have to explain its implementation plan to the Product Owner?
 The implementation plan exists purely for the benefit of the developers.

 Finally, some minor changes: